aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 the last horse archer is ready that all of the members can begin their next action.

-But we also see that a horse archer might get impatient and attack before all of his teammates are marshaled from their previous attack cycle.
+But we also see that a horse archer might get impatient, and attack before all of his teammates marshal from their previous attack cycle.
 If this happens, he will prematurely shout out and Advance_War_Cry.
-His Advance_War_Cry will cause a multi-unit race to the advance state, which will have all of the horse archer's charge towards their enemies front line, with or without arrows.
+His Advance_War_Cry will cause a multi-unit race to the 'advance' state, which will have all of the horse archers charge towards their enemies front line, with or without arrows.

+Imagine yourself charging toward an enemy without any arrows.
+What would you do?
+Well, you wouldn't shoot, but you wouldn't be helpless either.
+You could yell out commands to your team, and they would listen to you, and you could wave your scimitar, and there would be at least one armed horse archer covering your flank.
+So instead of stopping to argue with the guy who got you into this mess, you would charge in, circle then quickly call out a Skirmish_War_Cry.
+Immediately upon closing the distance to the front line, you would yell out that you are ready for a retreat and pull your scimitar to bait knights.
+If you survive you will be the first back to the marshal point; so it is pretty much guaranteed that you will have arrows for the next attack.

+Now, suppose you were the commanding officer of this unit of horse archers.
+You might notice that their attack throughput is exceptionally high.
+They seem to always be engaged, adding to the chaos and bluster in the field.
+The enemy's front line never seems to have a chance to re-organize.
+You might not see that they aren't firing as many arrows, but according to the equivalent of your 13th-century spreadsheet, they have been slaying more knights than your other teams.
+Slaying knights is the strategic objective.
+This unit's behaviour is an example of an emergent phenomenon.

+Emergence describes how complex, and often unforeseen global patterns arise from the interactions of individual parts of a system when they follow simple rules.
+Another way of saying this: the whole is greater than the sum of the parts.
+It is hard to design foreseen emergent features into your multi-unit software, but as you play with ergotic state charts you will train up your intuition and discover new voodoo tricks.

 .. _mesh_network: https://github.com/aleph2c/miros/blob/master/examples/mesh_network.py
 .. _party_line: https://en.wikipedia.org/wiki/Party_line_(telephony)